 Curtis was proud of her.
 Despite the highly-charged emotions of the moment, she sat straight, prim, and proud.
 He mustered the courage to try once more to reason with his uncle: ‘’Sir, I know what your policy is against divorce—”

 “My policy?” interrupted the Pastor.
 “It’s not ‘my policy’; it’s God’s policy.
 You would know that if you would spend some time in the Word.
 Anyone who even casually reads the Bible will tell you that God hates divorce.
 It’s a sin—and so is remarriage.
 It’s a plain and simple, black and white, clear-cut issue with no room for compromise.
 Don’t you have any regard at all for the integrity of scripture and this ministry?”

-Curtis’s knees trembled from anger.
+Curtis’s knees were trembling.
 He glanced at Robbie for reassurance.
-“I’m—I’m not in total agreement with your interpretation of scripture on divorce, Sir.”
+“I’m...I’m not in total agreement with your interpretation of scripture on divorce, Sir.”

 The Pastor smiled a twisted, sarcastic smile that was all too familiar to Curtis.
 "What I mean, Uncle—“

-“But, of course,” continued the Pastor, “it is within the realm of possibility that I, having earned two doctorates, that I, in my lifetime of studying God’s Word, preaching, teaching and writing a handful of best selling Bible commentaries, just might have overlooked some profound verse of scripture that does, indeed, sanction divorce for a church leader.”
+“But, of course,” continued the Pastor, with a tone of false humility, “it is within the realm of possibility that I, having earned two doctorates, that I, in my lifetime of studying God’s Word, preaching, teaching and writing numerous best selling Bible commentaries, just might have overlooked some profound verse of scripture that does, indeed, sanction divorce for a church leader.”

 The Pastor banged his fist on the desk.
 “This is the most outrageous—”